First: Do you need a visa to enter?

 Own property in Serbia

 If you own real estate in Serbia, that alone qualifies you for a residence permit.
+See buying property as a foreigner.

 Family ties